Call for Proposals: Two-Year College English Association National Conference

 - Interactive poster presentation

-Target Audience (20 words): Identify one or more constituent group(s) within TYCA or CCCC who would be interested in your presentation (for example, first-year writing teachers, writing center directors, writing program administrators, literature instructors, integrated reading and reading instructors, etc.)
+Identify one or more constituent group(s) within TYCA or CCCC who would be interested in your presentation (for example, first-year writing teachers, online teaching, writing center directors, writing program administrators, literature instructors, integrated reading and writing instructors, etc.)

 - The purpose, learning objectives, or goals of the session

 - An overview of the research, evidence-based teaching strategies, and/or best practices presented in the session

 - A short outline or description of what will happen during the session

 - An explanation of how the presentation will actively engage attendees in discussions or other activities (not required for a 15-minute individual presentation)

 - Remove personal identifiers and institutional affiliations for blind review.
 Do not refer to presenters by name.

 - For panel sessions that include individual presentations, identify separate presentations (for example, “Speaker 1” and “Speaker 2”) and provide titles for each presentation.